ksmin23/my-aws-cdk-examples/sagemaker/studio-in-vpc/README.md

 ![sagemaker-studio-in-vpc](./studio-vpc-private.png)

-This is Amazon SageMaker Studio with CDK (Python).
+This CDK Python project is for Amazon SageMaker Studio with `VPC only` network access type.

+As a result, you won't be able to run a Studio notebook unless your VPC has an interface endpoint to the SageMaker API and runtime, or a NAT gateway with internet access, and your security groups allow outbound connections.
+The above diagram shows a configuration for using `VPC-only` mode.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.